To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Design of ODE

-$\bullet\ $\textit{Selected Clients}: (\ding{176}) Local Model Updates: After receiving the new global model $w_{\mathrm{fed}}^{t-1}$ and new global gradient estimator $\hat{g}^{t-1}$ from the server, each selected client $c\in C_t$ performs local model updates using the data samples stored locally by (\ref{eq: new local model update}). (\ding{177}) Local Model and Estimator Transmission: Then, each selected client sends server the updated model $w_c^{t,m}$ as well as the local gradient estimator.
-And the estimator $\hat{g}_c$ will be reset to $0$ for approximating local gradient of the latest received global model, \emph{i.e.} $\nabla_wF_c(w_{\mathrm{fed}}^{t-1})$.
+$\bullet\ $\textbf{Selected Clients}: \textit{Local Model Update} (\ding{176}): after receiving the new global model $w_\mathrm{fed}^{t-1}$ and new global gradient estimator $\hat{g}^{t-1}$ from the server, each selected client $c\!\in\!
+C_t$ performs local model updates using the stored data samples by (\ref{eq: new local model update}). \textit{Local Model and Estimator Transmission} (\ding{177}): each selected client sends the updated model $w_c^{t,m}$ and local gradient estimator $\hat{g}_c$ to the server.
+The local estimator $\hat{g}_c$ will be reset to $0$ for approximating local gradient of the newly received global model $w_\mathrm{fed}^{t-1}$.

-$\bullet\ $ \textit{Server}: (\ding{178}) Global Model and Estimator Transmission: At the beginning of each training round, the server distributes the global model $w_{\mathrm{fed}}^{t-1}$ and the global gradient estimator $\hat{g}^{t-1}$ to the selected clients. (\ding{179}) Local Model and Estimator Aggregation: At the end of each training round, the server collects the updated local models $w_c^{t,m}$ as well as local gradient estimator $\hat{g}_c$ from participants $c\in C_t$, which will be aggregated to obtain a new global model by (\ref{eq: FL model aggregation}) and a new global gradient estimator by (\ref{eq: global gradient}).
+$\bullet\ $ \textbf{Server}: \textit{Global Model and Estimator Transmission (\ding{178})}: At the beginning of each training round, the server distributes the global model $w_{\mathrm{fed}}^{t-1}$ and the global gradient estimator $\hat{g}^{t-1}$ to the selected clients. \textit{Local Model and Estimator Aggregation} (\ding{179}): at the end of each training round, the server collects the updated local models $w_c^{t,m}$ and local gradient estimators $\hat{g}_c$ from participating clients $c\!\in\!
+C_t$, which will be aggregated to obtain a new global model by (\ref{eq: FL model aggregation}) and a new global gradient estimator by (\ref{eq: global gradient}).